Contract Packaging

 Bench Assembly

-A hand-packaging technique in which items are on a bench and packaged accordingly.
+A manual packaging method where products are placed on a bench and packaged by hand.

 Blister Packaging